-There are a variety of options to make payments for your Notre Dame education, including monthly payment plans.
-Please click here for more information.
+There are a variety of ways to make payments for your Notre Dame education, including monthly payment plans.

 What applications, forms, and documents do I need to submit to apply for financial aid at Notre Dame?